The Truth About Rosemary Oil & Hair Growth

 What are the benefits of rosemary oil for hair?

 Rosemary oil has a host of potential benefits.
-"It contains compounds which have been shown to have some anti-inflammatory, antimicrobial and antioxidant activities," explains Dr Sharon Wong, consultant dermatologist and hair specialist.
+"It contains compounds which have been shown to have some anti-inflammatory, antimicrobial, and antioxidant activities," explains Dr. Sharon Wong, a consultant dermatologist and hair specialist.
 All such properties reduce scalp irritation, while antioxidants specifically help protect your hair from external aggressors such as pollution.
 Put simply, this tends to equal stronger strands and a healthier scalp.

 Advertisement